ksnu-kimjh/ST-CVAE/README.md

-# ST-CVAE
+# Uncertainty-Aware Precaching Scheme based on ST-CVAE in CIoV
+This is the official implementation of the paper:
-Official PyTorch implementation of "Uncertainty-Aware Precaching Scheme based on ST-CVAE in Content-Centric Internet of Vehicles" (Submitted in IEEE TITS).
+"Uncertainty-Aware Precaching Scheme based on ST-CVAE in Content-Centric Internet of Vehicles" *Submitted to IEEE Transactions on Intelligent Transportation Systems (TITS).*